-The age-standardised rate of hospitalisations due to thermal causes in 2018–19 was 0.7% lower than a year earlier.
+The age-standardised rate of hospitalisations for thermal injuries in 2020–21 was 0.9% lower than a year earlier.

-Over the period from 2009–10 to 2016–17 there was an average annual decrease of 1.2%.
-There is a break in the time series for hospitalisations between 2016–17 and 2017–18 due to a change in data collection methods (see the Technical notes for details).
+Over the period from 2011–12 to 2017–18 there was an average annual decrease in hospitalisations from this cause of 1.4%.
+There is a break in the time series for hospitalisations between 2016–17 and 2017–18 due to a change in data collection methods (see the technical notes for details).

-For more detail, see Data tables C1–7 and E1–4.
+For more detail, see Data tables C1–3 and F1–4.

-From thermal injuries in 2018–19:
+Of deaths from thermal injuries in 2019–20:

-The visualisation features 2 matching column graphs on separate tabs, 1 for hospitalisations and 1 for deaths.
-The columns represent sex within 6 life-stage age groups.
-The reader can select to display either age-specific rate per 100,000 population or number.
-The default displays males and females and the reader can also select to display persons.
+Column graph representing sex within 6 life-stage age groups.
+The reader can choose to display either rate per 100,000 population or number, for either hospitalisations or deaths.
+The default displays rate of hospitalisations for males and females and the reader can also choose to display persons.